edunuke/Bath_MScAI/README.md

       6. riskenv.py : personal implementation of different environment for testing
    4. 1_dataprep.ipynb : all preprocessing of the raw data happens here.
    5. 2_modeling.ipynb : all modeling code for testing the agents and environment for dataset_1 (binary class)
-   6. 3_modeling.ipynb : all modeling code for testing the agents and environment for dataset_2 (multi class dataset)
+   6. 3_modeling.ipynb : all modeling code for testing the agents and environment for dataset_2 (multi class Environment dataset)

 ** All code is commented for better legibility **